About Us

-Makaria Farm is 10 acres of A-1 land in the Agricultural Land Reserve (ALR) in Cowichan Station, just south of Duncan on Vancouver Island, in British Columbia.
+Makaria Farm is located just south of Duncan on Vancouver Island, in British Columbia.
+We grow on our 10 acres of A-1 land in the Agricultural Land Reserve (ALR) in Cowichan Station, plus 65 acres of leased ALR land in Cowichan Bay.

 We proudly continue the family tradition of mispronouncing Makaria as “ma-CARE-ee-ah.”
 We do not judge those who prefer alternate pronunciations.